Case of the Day – Friday, December 12, 2025

 Seymour v.
 Lakewood Hills Association, 927 S.W.2d 405 (Court of Appeals of Missouri, Eastern District, Third Division, 1996).
 Kert Seymour (whose spelling skills obviously landed him in his chosen occupation) was a sanitation worker.
 Kert was riding on the back of a garbage truck when his co-worker, who was backing the truck down a private residential street, hit a tree standing in the boulevard.
 Kert’s hand was crushed between the truck and the tree.

-The road was owned and maintained by the Lakewood Hills Association, so naturally, Kert sued the Association for planting the tree where his co-worker could hit it.
+The road was owned and maintained by the Lakewood Hills Association, so, naturally, Kert sued the Association for planting the tree where his co-worker could dash his hand against it.
 After all, while its connection to the accident seemed tenuous, the Association did have something no other likely defendant had: money.

 The trial court said Kert’s position was garbage, and granted summary judgment for the Association.
 Kert appealed.